 The Jal Mahal or “Water Palace” sits in the center of Man Sagar Lake.
 It’s a five story palace, but four stories are underwater when the lake is full.

-Amber Fort didn’t get its name due to it’s color or because of the mineral amber, it’s called “Amber” because the mountain city that it was built to protect is called Amber (pronounced “Amer”) and this was the original capital of the kingdom.
-It was built out of white marble and pink sandstone and is divided into four sections with their own beautiful courtyards.
+Amber Fort didn’t get its name due to it’s color or because of the mineral amber.
+It’s called “Amber” because the mountain city that it was built to protect is called Amber (pronounced “Amer”).
+Amer was the original capital of the kingdom.
+The fort was built out of white marble and pink sandstone and is divided into four sections.
+Each section of the fort has its own beautiful courtyard.
 We drove to the fort and entered through Chand Pol (Moon Gate).

 Once inside, we were amazed at the sight of Jaleb Chowk, the main courtyard.
 This is the courtyard where returning armies would display the fruits of war.
-This is where we met our guide and took some time to soak in the views and snap a few pictures for the gram.
+There we met our guide and took some time to soak in the views and snap a few pictures for the gram.

 From the Main Courtyard, we ascended a beautiful staircase towards the main palace.
 As we climbed, we passed the ornate silver doors of Siladevi Temple.